 DMAS allows select physician administered drugs (PADs) to be billed by pharmacies.
+Only PADs on the DMAS PDL will be covered under the pharmacy benefit in the FFS program.
+DMAS will continue to cover physician/practitioner administered drugs and devices not on the DMAS PDL through the medical benefit.
 For Managed Care Members, please contact the relevant MCO.